Utkarsh-Deshmukh/Single-Image-Dehazing-Python/README.md

   - The author would like to thank Alexandre Boucaud.
 The function psf2otf was obtained from his repository. (https://github.com/aboucaud/pypher/blob/master/pypher/pypher.py)

   - The Author would like to thank Dr. Suresh Merugu for his matlab implementation of the codes.
 This repository is the python implementation of the matlab codes.

+  - The Author would like to thank Mayank Singal for his repository "[PyTorch-Image-Dehazing](https://github.com/MayankSingal/PyTorch-Image-Dehazing)" which gives a pytorch implementation of the AOD-Net architecture.
+[Link to ICCV 2017 paper](https://openaccess.thecvf.com/content_ICCV_2017/papers/Li_AOD-Net_All-In-One_Dehazing_ICCV_2017_paper.pdf)

  Merugu, Suresh.
 (2014).
 Re: How to detect fog in an image and then enhance the image to remove fog?.
 Retrieved from: https://www.researchgate.net/post/How_to_detect_fog_in_an_image_and_then_enhance_the_image_to_remove_fog/53ae3f10d2fd64c3648b45a9/citation/download.